sslater11/hyprland-dynamic-workspaces-manager/README.md

 ### Delete workspace with windows on it.
 See the option --delete-current-workspace

 Moves all windows to a random workspace, deletes the current workspace, and then switches to the workspace we dumped the windows on to.
+If you are on a special workspace, the windows will be moved to the current workspace which is underneath it.

 ### Delete workspace and move windows to a workspace using a prompt
 See the option --move-current-workspace-windows-to